sjoerdly/blog/_posts/2018-12-08-10-stakeholder-management-principles-adapted-for-agile-product-development.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>It is recommended to collaboratively create Stakeholder Canvases with your (5) key Stakeholders.
-Creating an empathy grid can give a broader overview of relevant Stakeholder wants &amp; needs for delivering Product Value. </p>
+<p>It is recommended to collaboratively create Stakeholder Canvases with your (~5) key Stakeholders.
+Creating an empathy grid can give a broader overview of relevant Stakeholder wants &amp; needs for delivering Product Value.
+Don't forget to include your Scrum Team in creating the canvas. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->